tamilzh2018/kode-kloud-test/nautila-project.md

 Kubernetes Execrcise completed
 Ansible Execrcise completed
 Terraform is completed
-Jenkins is Pending
+Jenkins is completed
 Git is complted
-Linux is Pending
+Linux is completed